techdragon/django-content-licenses/docs/introduction.rst

 Features
 ========

-- Feature A
+- Provides the ``LicenseField`` model field.
-- Feature B
+- Templates for licenses

 Documentation